top background

 Tepidarium

-The Tepidarium is where heated, tiled loungers are designed to heat the body slowly before you move onto the hotter experiences.
+As the name suggests, a Tepidarium offers mild heat, so it's very relaxing, often including tiled, heated loungers which are designed to heat the body slowly before you move onto the hotter experiences.

 Aromatherapy crystal steam room

-Aromatherapy crystal steam rooms are infused with essential oils, often menthol, to aid respiration.
+Aromatherapy crystal steam rooms are infused with essential oils to aid respiration.
 Often these rooms are dark and the atmosphere enhanced by details such as lights set out like the stars.

 Salt steam room